 In this article, I will discuss why rest periods are important and break down the science behind various rest periods length based on the goal (strength, muscle growth, muscle endurance, and fat loss).

 On average, a new Fitbod user who trains 3 times a week for about 45 minutes will see a 34% strength increase after 3 months.
-Get 3 free workouts on Fitbod.
+Try Fitbod for free.

 Why Is It Important To Rest Between Sets?